awsdocs/amazon-fsx-windows-user-guide/doc_source/getting-started-step1.md

 1. In the **Network & security** section, choose the Amazon VPC that you want to associate with your file system\.
 For this getting started exercise, choose the same Amazon VPC that you chose for your AWS Directory Service directory and your Amazon EC2 instance\.

 1. <a name="security_group_setup"></a>For **VPC Security Groups**, the default security group for your default Amazon VPC is already added to your file system in the console\.
-If you're not using the default security group, make sure that you add the following rules to the security group you're using for this getting started exercise:
+If you're not using the default security group, make sure that you add the following rules to the security group that you use for this exercise:

    1. Add the following inbound and outbound rules to allow the following ports\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/fsx/latest/WindowsGuide/getting-started-step1.html)